Relatives Of Malaysia Plane Crash Victims Mark 10 Years Since Disappearance

 Despite the largest search in aviation history, the plane has never been found.

-About 500 relatives and their supporters gathered Sunday at a shopping centre near the Malaysian capital Kuala Lumpur for a "remembrance day", with many visibly overcome with grief.
+About 500 relatives and their supporters gathered on Sunday at a shopping centre near the Malaysian capital Kuala Lumpur for a“remembrance day”, with many visibly overcome with grief.

 They lit 239 candles, one for each passenger lost on the flight.